Personjs0421/personjs.github.io/source/_posts/liwary.md

 There aren't any other ways to give user inputs, and we can't modify any of the book options, so we look elsewhere.

-Checking our cookies, I noticed that we have a PHPSESSID, of course in base64.
+Checking our cookies, I noticed that we have a `PHPSESSID`, of course in base64.
 Decrypting this, we are provided with a serialised PHP object.

 `O:4:"User":1:{s:4:"name";s:12:"User86968804";}`